tonethar/IGME-330-Spring-2021/projects/project-1-breakout-groups.md

 2) Wait to be assigned to a Zoom breakout room

 3) Choose one of you to "scribe" - this person will record the names of everyone in your breakout room, and the answers to the questions below.
 These answers will be added to a document (DOC or PDF) and posted to the dropbox.
 Only ONE document per team will be submitted to the dropbox.
+Note, if you wish, the most efficient approach might be to create a Google Doc and collaboratively edit it.
+Regardless, the scribe will be responsible for doing the final editing and posting of the document to myCourses.

 4) Add the following to the document: